 Our board of directors is divided into three classes, designated Class I, Class II and Class III.
-The term of the Class I directors will terminate on the date of our 2015 annual general meeting of shareholders; the term of the Class II directors will terminate on the date of our 2013 annual general meeting of shareholders; and the term of the Class III directors will terminate on the date of our 2014 annual general meeting of shareholders.
-At each annual general meeting of shareholders, successors to the class of directors whose term expires at that annual general meeting will be elected for a three-year term.
+The term of the Class II directors will expire at the annual meeting; the term of the Class III directors will expire on the date of our 2014 annual general meeting of shareholders; and the term of the Class I directors will expire on the date of our 2015 annual general meeting of shareholders.
+At each annual general meeting of shareholders, successors to the class of directors whose term expires at that annual general meeting are elected for a three-year term.
+Vacancies on the board of directors, including a vacancy that results from an increase in the authorized number of directors, may be filled only by the affirmative vote of a majority of the directors then in office, provided that a quorum is present.
+A director elected by the board of directors to fill a vacancy in a class will serve for the remainder of the full term of that class and until the director's successor is elected and qualified.